scala-js/scala-js/linker/shared/src/main/scala/org/scalajs/linker/backend/wasmemitter/README.md

 As required in Wasm structs, all fields are always repeated in substructs.
 Declaring a parent struct type does not imply inheritance of the fields.

+When enabling *custom descriptors*, the vtables are not stored as user-space fields in the structs.
+Instead, they are the *descriptors* of said structs.
+See [vtables with custom descriptors](#vtables-with-custom-descriptors) below for the details.

 ### Methods and statically resolved calls

 Methods are compiled into Wasm functions in a straightforward way, given the type transformations presented above.